 I was already 17 when this book came out, but it’s always stuck with me.
 Neil Gaiman is one of my favorite authors.
 The Graveyard Book is the dark fantasy version of The Jungle Book.
 A toddler escapes the murder of his family and winds up in a graveyard.
 He’s raised by two ghosts, and a whole host of creatures that live in the graveyard.
 They name him Bod, short for Nobody.
 Throughout his many adventures, Bod constantly feels like he’s torn between two worlds.
 He struggles with his identity – something that we all go through in life.
 In the end, he makes the choice to leave the comfort of his graveyard (a place he loves dearly but ultimately provides no future for him) and sets out into the living world (a great unknown, with many promising adventures but no guarantees of success or happiness).

 It ultimately taught me that even though the world can be an intimidating place, you still need to venture out there and try to make your own way.
 No one else can do it for you.
 There comes a point where you just have to take the leap.

 Author: Dr. Henry Cloud and Dr. John Townsend

 This book describes what boundaries are, why they are important, and how to apply them to your life.
 I read this book when I was about fifteen years old.
 It has played a large role in how I relate and interact with people.
 One of the main things that I learned and have applied to my life is how to respond to people and situations when I feel like getting annoyed.

-It was a hard lesson to learn, but I learned that the reason we get annoyed is because we let ourselves get annoyed.
+It was a hard lesson to learn, but I learned that the reason we get annoyed is that we let ourselves get annoyed.
 It doesn’t matter what the other person does, we are in control of how we react or respond.
-Thus, situations, or people, only annoy us when we allow it to.
-There are other lessons that are equally as convicting in the book, but the one about how we are in control of how we respond to things has been the one that has changed me the most.
+Thus, situations, or people, only annoy us when we allow them to.
+There are other lessons that are equally convicting in the book, but the one about how we are in control of how we respond to things has been the one that has changed me the most.